bargreenellingson/webpack-path-override-plugin/README.md

 ## How does it work?

-Webpack by default will load files from `main-directory`.
+In the example Webpack by default loads files from `main_directory`.
 The plugin does as follows:

-- Scans the override dir and generates an array of files to match (based on webpack's `extensions` array).
+- Scans the override dir and generates an array of paths to files to match (based on webpack's `extensions` array).
-- As files get loaded by webpack, the plugin checks if it's path matches any of the files in the override dir
+- As files get loaded by webpack, the plugin checks if it's path matches any of the files in the override array
-- If it finds a match, it replaces the request with the path the the file in the override dir.
+- If it finds a match, it replaces the request with the path to the the file in the override dir.

 ## Common Patterns